 Preparing and Sitting Your Exam

-If you have informed Student Support Service and LTS that you require assessment adjustments, these are taken into account when scheduling your exams.
-Once Student Support Services have approved your request, the Assessment and Quality Office (AQO) will contact you with information on your individual arrangements.
+If you have informed Student Services and LTS that you require assessment adjustments, these are taken into account when scheduling your exams.
+Once Student Services have approved your request, the Assessment and Quality Office (AQO) will contact you with information on your individual arrangements.

 If you have any further queries about individual arrangements and concessions, contact the Assessment Office by email here firstname.lastname@example.org